 9. Consider something new!

 A foolproof way to save you money on your electricity bills is to invest in solar panels for your home.
 Solar energy is clean, renewable, and despite the cost to install a system, it can save you between $10,000 and $30,000 in the long run, depending on your state and climate.
 Solar systems on homes around the United States help to offset carbon emissions by billions of pounds each year, and they are becoming more and more popular.
 You can join the millions of people who have installed solar systems today by contacting one of our representatives here.
+For more tips on how to save money in your home, check out this blog from our friends at Porch.com!
 Have a sunny summer!